Using Adapters to Replace Ethernet

 Benefits of Power Line Adapters

-- Electrical power runs throughout the business, which can make it easy to find locations where power line adapters can be used.
+- Electrical power runs throughout the business, making it easy to find locations where power line adapters can be used.
 It is likely that each location where an Ethernet connection needs to be made also has power.

 - Testing the power line to see if it has a connection is as easy as turning on the power.
 Because it doesn’t require any special equipment, testing a line for both integrity and connectivity is easier than other types of connections.